imarc/ops/README.md

 Currently `ops sync` assumes the following:

 - SSH access is enabled to the remote web and/or DB servers
-- DB servers make their tools available to the SSH user: mysqldump, pg_dump, etc.
+- remote server has the following database tools available to the SSH user: mysqldump, pg_dump.
-- the DB user has passwordless access to databases from localhost

-**Pro-tip:** If you are brave, there is an undocumented way to completely overload the sync command for a custom setup.

 The following settings can be placed in the project's `.env`